38th Street gang: Location

 The 38th Street gang occupies a huge area on the east side of South Los Angeles and some areas in East Los Angeles.
 These neighborhoods had been historically known to be some of the most dangerous in the nation.
 Their rivalries expand to most neighborhoods all over Los Angeles County.
-They also have confirmed cliques in, Salt Lake City, West Valley City, Magna, Kearns Utah, and Wisconsin.
-Also in Chicago.
+They also have confirmed cliques in Salt Lake City, West Valley City, Magna, and Kearns in Utah, and in Wisconsin and Chicago.

 Criminal activities

-Since the 1920s, the 38th Street gang has continued its criminal activities and has evolved to become one of California's most violent street gangs.
+Since the 1920s, the 38th Street Gang has gained a reputation as one of California's most violent street gangs.
 Members conduct various activities, including drug sales, murder, theft and vandalism.
 In the late 1980s and early 1990s, the city closed many of its roads in the 38th Street vicinity due to high volume of people coming to purchase narcotics in the area.
-City administrators hoped that the blocked streets would deter nonresidents from purchasing narcotics.
-By the late 1990s, a federal task force was set up in order to investigate the gang's involvement in illegal drug trade; this resulted in the arrest of several of its members.
+City administrators hoped that the blocked streets would deter non-residents from purchasing narcotics.
+By the late 1990s, a federal task force was set up in order to investigate the gang's involvement in the illegal drug trade; this resulted in the arrest of several of its members.
 The authorities confiscated thousands of dollars in drugs and money, as reported by the Los Angeles Times and local news channels.
 The group has historically quarreled with various rival gangs for placement and competition, which has resulted in many drive-by shootings and deaths.
-On August 24, 2004, a law enforcement preliminary injunction terminated the active members of the 38th Street gang, out of the streets, banning them from using firearms, alcohol, graffiti and other dangerous materials in public.
-38th Street, being an old and large gang, has accumulated countless rivalries in Los Angeles county and other cities where they have established.
-During the 1980s, 38th Street became heavily involved in drug sales and trafficking became a specialty crime that some gang members perfected.
-Today 38th Street relies almost exclusively on narcotics sales and distribution as its only source of revenue.
+On August 24, 2004, a preliminary injunction by law enforcement prohibited active members of the 38th Street Gang from using firearms, alcohol, graffiti and other dangerous materials in public.
+Today, the 38th Street Gang relies almost exclusively on narcotics sales and distribution as its only source of revenue.
+The gang also holds a loose alliance with the 18th Street Gang due to common rivals, mainly in South Los Angeles.

-In February 2011 the FBI arrested 37 suspects connected to the 38th Street.
+In February 2011, the FBI arrested 37 suspects connected to 38th Street.
 They were arrested on narcotics and firearms charges.
-The 38th Street gang is the subject of a 130-page grand jury indictment alleging violations of the federal Racketeer Influenced and Corrupt Organizations statute.
-Some 53 defendants are charged with violating the federal law by acting on behalf of the gang and participating in murders, murder plots, attempted murders, narcotics trafficking, robberies, extortion and witness intimidation.
+The 38th Street Gang was the subject of a 130-page grand jury indictment alleging violations of the federal Racketeer Influenced and Corrupt Organizations statute.
+As many as 53 defendants were charged with violating federal law by acting on behalf of the gang and participating in murders, murder plots, attempted murders, narcotics trafficking, robberies, extortion and witness intimidation.
 As of 2021, no further information is available as to what happened to the arrested men.